oracle/oci-typescript-sdk/lib/analytics/README.md

-# OCI NodeJS client for Analytics Service
+# OCI Node.js client for Analytics Service

 This module enables you to write code to manage resources for Analytics Service.